-HTML specification is configurable with the Default HTML language level preference on thepage of GoLand settings (Ctrl+Alt+S).
-By default, specification HTML 5.0 from W3C is assumed.
+HTML specification is configurable with the Default HTML language level preference on the Languages & Frameworks | Schemas and DTDs page of the IDE settings Ctrl+Alt+S. By default, specification HTML 5.0 from W3C is assumed.

-Creating an HTML file
+Create an HTML file

-Creating references in an HTML file
+Create references in an HTML file

 <img> tag, GoLand suggests completion for the path to the file you are referencing.